DRIFT-4091/docs/tasks/Limelight.md

 - [x] Simple limelight -> shooter connection (Completed: 2026-02-07)

 ## Notes
-Yegor needs push the code worked on Saturday
+* Yegor needs push the code worked on Saturday
+* Please ensure that you're proficient with github, git and markdown